FIS LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Fidelity National Information Services, Inc. ("Fidelity National" or the "Company") (NYSE: FIS) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Fidelity National Information Services, Inc. ("Fidelity National" or the "Company") (: FIS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Fidelity National investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities who purchased Fidelity National common stock between February 9, 2021 and February 10, 2023, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: